offbynull/learn/Bioinformatics/input/input.md

     "* 1st is the reverse complement of the 2nd and 3rd."
    ```

- * The read_SEQs / read-pairs may not cover the entire genome, which prevents full reconstruction.
+ * The fragment_SEQs may not cover the entire genome, which prevents full reconstruction.

    ```{svgbob}
           "DNA reads"        "Stitched DNA reads"